RyazanovAlexander/pipeline-manager/README.md

 ```
 The [Platform](https://github.com/RyazanovAlexander/pipeline-manager.platform) and [Infrastructure](https://github.com/RyazanovAlexander/pipeline-manager.infrastructure) components are not installed.

-In this scenario, the client directly sends tasks to workers with pipelines using the http(s) or gRPC protocols.
+In this scenario, the client directly sends tasks to PODs with pipelines using the http(s) or gRPC protocols.
 This configuration allows you to reduce latency to a minimum using the least amount of overhead for processing tasks.
 Disadvantages of this deployment:
 - scaling of workers occurs in manual mode.
 - balancing the distribution of tasks on the client side.
 - the state of tasks is not stored anywhere or is recorded on the client side.